 - How long does it take to improve credit after paying off debt?

-- What to do when being evicted with no place to go?
+- What do you do when you are evicted with no place to go?

 How long can I go without paying my mortgage?